tsuru/tsuru/docs/why.rst

 IaaS's and Provisioners
 -----------------------

-tsuru provides an easy way to change the application unit provisioning system and it already has two working provisioners, Juju, Docker.
+tsuru provides an easy way to change the application unit provisioning system but right now it supports only Docker.
-But the main advantage is the ease of extending the provisioning system.
 One can simply implement the Provision interface tsuru provides, configure it on your installation and start using it.

 Routers
 -------